 - Can an educational agency or institution disclose, without prior written consent, personally identifiable information from a student’s education records, including health records, to the educational agency’s or institution’s law enforcement officials?

 “Confusion on when records can be shared should not stand in the way of protecting students while they are in school,” U.S. Secretary of Education Betsy Devos said in a news release.

 U.S. Secretary of Health and Human Services Alex Azar said he hopes the updated guidance can end some of the confusion on sharing health information.

-“This updated resource empowers school officials, health care providers, and mental health professionals by dispelling the myth that HIPAA prohibits the sharing of health information in emergencies,” he said.If you have any questions on the new guidance or any other topic, please reach out to me or any member of the Barley Snyder Education Practice Group.
+“This updated resource empowers school officials, health care providers, and mental health professionals by dispelling the myth that HIPAA prohibits the sharing of health information in emergencies,” he said.If you have any questions on the new guidance or any other topic, please contact any member of the Barley Snyder Education Practice Group.